Mike Yastrzemski Player Props: Giants vs. Pirates

-Friday, Mike Yastrzemski and the San Francisco Giants play the Pittsburgh Pirates and Rich Hill, with the first pitch at 7:05 PM ET.
+Mike Yastrzemski -- with a slugging percentage of .560 in his past 10 games, including two home runs -- will be in action for the San Francisco Giants against the Pittsburgh Pirates, with Johan Oviedo on the mound, on July 15 at 7:05 PM ET.

-He is back in action for the first time since July 9, when he went 0-for-2 against the Rockies.
+In his most recent game he had a hitless showing (0-for-1) against the Pirates.

 Mike Yastrzemski Game Info & Props vs. the Pirates